 India is the second country with the highest population after China with 1.2 billion people.
-This crowded country has an economy of 5.43 trillion dollar and has a growth of 4.7 percent in the GDP.
-India’s population is a young population with the 65.8 percent age group of 15 – 65 years.
-Also the Indians are one of the most active countries when it comes to social media usage.
+This crowded country has an economy of 5.43 trillion dollars and has a growth of 4.7 percent in the GDP.
+India’s population is a young population with the 65.8 percentage group of 15 – 65 years.
+Also, the Indians are one of the most active countries when it comes to social media usage.
 The economy of India is flourishing every year and also its e-commerce market.
 The latest trends foreseen for the e-commerce market are:

-- Online grocery will be one of the hottest categories in 2015 since the trust of consumers have increased about online shopping,
+- The online grocery will be one of the hottest categories in 2015 since the trust of consumers have increased about online shopping,

 - Mobile shopping will be a key factor for the e-commerce market growth,